Last Updated on May 5, 2021 by Red Nomad OZ

 Australia is the driest continent on earth, and South Australia its driest state.

-Most of the 700 species in this genus are from Australia – and the only genus in the world with species across ALL habitats – Eucalyptusis a mini-masterclass in adaptation.
+Most of the 700 species in this genus are from Australia.
+It’s also the only genus in the world with species across ALL habitats.
+That makes Eucalyptusa mini-masterclass in adaptation.

 Even though down here we call them Gum Trees!

 Golden Wattle (Acacia pycnantha) is the famed Green and Gold that represents Australia.
 Although each Australian State and Territory has a unique floral emblem, not many Australians can name them all!
 Can you?
 Test your knowledge HERE!